 USEFUL INFORMATION:

 Costs are valid for Indian nationals with valid ID proof.
-For foreign National The cost will be different.
+For foreign nationals the cost will be different.

-# Driving Licence
+# Driving License

-Driving licence is mandatory for riding.
-Indian driving licence is sufficient, International driving licence is not required.
+Driving license is mandatory for riding.
+Indian driving license is sufficient; international driving license is not required.

 #Accessibility

-Entry into Bhutan can be made either by Train or by flight.
-Delhi to bagdogra /The New Jalpaiguri Railway station is 1472 km away which will take 2-3 days by road, 22 Hrs by train and 2 Hrs by flight.
+Entry into Bhutan can be made either by train or by flight.
+Delhi to Bagdogra /The New Jalpaiguri Railway station is 1472 km away which will take 2-3 days by road, 22 Hrs by train and 2 Hrs by flight.

 # Entry Permit

-Indian Nationals travelling between India & Bhutan do not need Visa.
-An identity document, be it either passport or an election commission I. D card is, however required for presentation at the immigration during entry, along with 02 passport size photographs.
+Indian Nationals travelling between India and Bhutan do not need visa.
+An identity document, be it either passport or an election I. D card is however required at immigration counter.
+Carry 2 passport size photographs too.

 #Currency

-The Bhutanese currency is called Ngultrum (Nu.) and is at par with Indian Rupee.
-Credit cards (Amex and Visa cards) are accepted by only few limited establishments and no ATM centers are available.
-Indian Rupee is acceptable all over Bhutan, except Rs 500 and Rs 1000 denominations.
+The Bhutanese currency is called Ngultrum (Nu.) which is at par with Indian Rupee.
+Credit cards (Amex and visa cards) are accepted by only few establishments.
+There are no ATM centers are available.
+Rs 500 and Rs 1000 denominations are not acceptable in Bhutan.

 #Clothes

-Cotton clothes are sufficient, plus a woolen sweater or light jacket. however, you will need few warm clothes.
-Comfortable sports shoes are also recommended.
+Cotton clothes are sufficient, plus a woolen sweater or light jacket.
+Carry comfortable sports shoes are also recommended.

 #Language

-The official language of Bhutan is Dzongkha and a large number of dialects are spoken.
-English has been the language of educational instruction since 1964 and is widely spoken.
-Also locals at popular tourist destinations understand and speak Hindi.
+The official language of Bhutan is Dzongkha, but English has been the language of educational instruction since 1964 and is widely spoken.
+Locals at popular tourist destinations do understand and speak Hindi.

 # Security

 Bhutan is very safe destination with lowest crime rate in the world.
-In general you will find Bhutanese people very warm, hospitable, helpful and friendly.
+In general you will find Bhutanese people very helpful, warm, hospitableand friendly.

-Do’s and Don’t for the Team:
+Do’s and Don’ts for the Team:

-First rule of this trip You have to follow & listen to the guidelines of the team Leader.
+First rule of this trip you have to follow is to listen to the guidelines of the team leader.
 1. Respect each other and the place we are going to.

-2. Follow the timeline.
+2. Be punctual.
 Integrity and discipline should be followed.
 Follow the traffic rules.

 3. Head gear is mandatory for all the participants who are riding bike.